processone/docs.ejabberd.im/content/admin/configuration/toplevel.md

 *sha | sha256 | sha512*

 Hash algorith that should be used to store password in SCRAM format.
-You shouldn’t change this if you are already have passwords generated with different algorithm - this will make users that have old password being able to use SCRAM auth algorithms.
+You shouldn’t change this if you already have passwords generated with a different algorithm - users that have such passwords will not be able to authenticate.

 ## auth\_use\_cache